Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Properties of maximum linear arrangements

-Finally, notice that when there is only one internal vertex of $P$ with level $0$, we can apply the swaps in \cref{fig:new_property:POL:swaps}(a) to change the thistle vertex of $P$ for another while keeping the cost of the arrangement constant. \end{proof}
+Now, notice that the above implies that, when there is only one internal vertex of $P$ with level $0$, we can apply the swaps in \cref{fig:properties_max_arrs:new:POL:swaps}(a) to change the thistle vertex of $P$ for another while keeping the cost of the arrangement constant.

+Finally, it is easy to see that when there is one thistle in $\maxarr$, say $z$, we have that $\level{z}[\maxarr]=0$ since there is no other possibility for a degree-$2$ vertex to be a thistle, and the remaining internal vertices $u$ of $P$ are arranged such that $|\level{u}[\maxarr]|=2$.